shannonlynne/PhiRedactor/README.md

 You know how to install and run everything but would like me to explain it like I would to someone who did not know

 You will use my test files to test.
-With limited scope, the files that befine with "ValidFile" are the files I used to build the Regex.
+With limited scope, the files that begin with "ValidFile" are the files I used to build the Regex.

 ### Constraints/Limitations